 This coastal rainforest supports many threatened and globally unique marine and terrestrial species.
 Over two thousand separate runs of Pacific salmon intertwine through an ecosystem rich with wildlife, including genetically distinct wolves, the all-white spirit bear and Canada’s largest grizzly bears, in addition to many species of marine mammals.
 GBEAR addresses our conservation priorities through research, education and advocacy in the following three areas: Ocean, Land and Communities.

-Canada has the longest coastline in the world, but only 1.3% of our ocean territory is under meaningful long-term protection.
-Scientific estimates for conservation of biodiversity indicate that 50% of Canada’s oceans should be protected, which means that below that level species will be lost from our waters.
+Canada has the longest coastline in the world, but less than 1.1% of our ocean territory is under full long-term protection from extractive activities.
+Scientific estimates for conservation of biodiversity indicate that 30-50% of Canada’s oceans should be protected, which means that below that level species will be lost from our waters.

 The Great Bear Sea is one of Canada’s marine hotspots of biodiversity, containing critical habitat for threatened humpback whales, northern resident killer whales, transient killer whales and many other species.
 Supertanker traffic, open net-cage salmon farms, seismic testing for oil and gas reserves and unsustainable fishing practices are some of the immediate threats to the marine environment.
 The Great Bear Sea represents the opportunity to protect a quiet sanctuary from industrial activity, where species such as the humpback whale and Pacific herring may continue to recover.